catchorg/Catch2/docs/command-line.md

 ## Reporting timings
 <pre>-d, --durations &lt;yes/no></pre>

-When set to ```yes``` Catch will report the duration of each test case, in milliseconds.
+When set to ```yes``` Catch will report the duration of each test case, in seconds with millisecond precision.
 Note that it does this regardless of whether a test case passes or fails.
 Note, also, the certain reporters (e.g. Junit) always report test case durations regardless of this option being set or not.

 <pre>-D, --min-duration &lt;value></pre>

 > `--min-duration` was [introduced](https://github.com/catchorg/Catch2/pull/1910) in Catch2 2.13.0

-When set, Catch will report the duration of each test case that took more than &lt;value> seconds, in milliseconds.
+When set, Catch will report the duration of each test case that took more than &lt;value> seconds, in seconds with millisecond precision.
 This option is overridden by both `-d yes` and `-d no`, so that either all durations are reported, or none are.